zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 A row in this table represents a student's enrollment for a particular course run.
 If they decide to unenroll in the course, we set `is_active` to `False`.
 We still leave all their state in `courseware_studentmodule` untouched, so they will not lose courseware state if they unenroll and reenroll.

+**History**: As of 20 Aug 2013, this table retains the records of students who unenroll.
+Records are no longer deleted from this table.

 A sample of the heading row and a data row in the `student_courseenrollment` table follow.

     id  user_id course_id created is_active mode